greyaz/EmbedAnything/README.md

 # EmbedAnything
 Embedding anything into [Kanboard](https://github.com/kanboard/kanboard).
-This plugin allows you to embed a custom page via an iframe as a stand-alone page in different projects.
+This plugin allows you to embed a custom page via an iframe as a stand-alone board in different projects.

+> ⚠️ Please re-edit you config file after upgrading to v0.2.0.
+The configs have been changed.

 Data forwarding is supported.
 Part of the project information can be delivered to your page by specifying the following predefined keywords in the config file: